 Saute them in a little oil and continue chopping the greens.

-Stack the leaves and slice into fine ribbons.
+Stack the leaves and slice them into fine ribbons.

 You will end up will a fairly large bowl of greens, but keep in mind these will cook way down.